 This article may contain affiliate links; there's a possibility I could earn income when you click through one of these links and sign up for an account, make a purchase, etc. This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Earning a high income doesn't automatically translate into high net worth.
 In some cases, high earners simply spend more and end up with fewer assets than moderate earners who are also great savers and investors.
-This situation can result from status seeking and inability to delay gratification.
-But sometimes, high earners with exceptional professional skills have average or below-average understanding of personal finance.
-In his book, The White Coat Investor (and his website of the same name), James M. Dahle, MD, seeks to educate physicians (who are generally high earners) on personal finance and investing so they can enjoy the fruits of their valuable knowledge and life-saving labor.
+This situation can result from status seeking and inability to delay gratification or below-average understanding of personal finance.
+In his book, The White Coat Investor (and his website of the same name), James M. Dahle, MD, remedies this problem.
+He educates physicians (who are generally high earners) on personal finance and investing so they can enjoy the fruits of their valuable knowledge and life-saving labor.

 Earlier this year, I attended a financial media conference, where I heard Dahle speak about his effectiveness in “Helping Those Who Wear the White Coat Get a ‘Fair Shake' on Wall Street.”
 At this session, Dahle gave away free copies of The White Coat Investor: A Doctor's Guide to Personal Finance and Investing.
 Thanks to this gift, I had the chance to learn a couple of new things and reaffirm many of my beliefs about personal finance.